shopsys/shopsys/docs/docker/docker-troubleshooting.md

 This solution is simpler and is used if we only need one project running at the time.

-All we really need to do is to properly turn off `docker-compose`.
+All we really need to do is to properly turn off `docker compose`.

-Usually, everyone shuts off their `docker-compose` by running `docker-compose stop`, which is not the correct way.
+Usually, everyone shuts off their `docker compose` by running `docker compose stop`, which is not the correct way.

 This command is used to stop containers, not to delete them.
 That means that if you now try to start Docker compose in another project, it will output an error that there already are containers with those names.